learn-co-curriculum/ds-linear-regression-project-axi/README.md

 ## Check Homoscedasticity Assumption

-Check whether the model's errors are indeed homoscedastic or if they violoate this principle and display heteroscedacsticity.
+Check whether the model's errors are indeed homoscedastic or if they violate this principle and display heteroscedasticity.

 ```python